Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 100, TADD HIGH**
 - **Registers SH, AZ** totally confusing role in the English datasheet, not even mentioned in the Japanese datasheet.
 I guess these are not critical so.
 Recommended default values: SH = 0, AZ = 0.
+Forget them basically.
-- **Register CL:** Enables the auto-calibration circuit and cancels the voltage shift of VOUT with exposure time.
+- **Register CL:** Enables the auto-calibration circuit and cancels the voltage shift of Vref with exposure time.
 Is used in conjonction with OB that outputs the signal from a line of masked pixels for reference in the dark at the very top of the image.
 0 is active.
 - **Registers P3-P0** custom convolution kernels.
 0b0001 by default.

 _**The registers P3-P0 at this address have exactly the same effect with the M64282FP sensor.
 SH and AZ does not exist in the M64282FP sensor.**_